 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Low risk of violent crime (armed robbery and carjacking) exists throughout the country, mainly on highways.

-Risk of petty crime exists in areas frequented by tourists, especially in markets and train stations and on public transportation.
+Moderate risk of petty crime exists throughout the country, especially in large cities (particularly Budapest) and in areas frequented by tourists, (especially in markets and train stations and on public transportation).